kitnato/neverquest/Neverquest.md

 #### Intellect

+Energy regeneration amount.

+#### Intuition

-Energy regeneration per second.
+Energy regeneration rate.

 #### Strength

-Damage with melee weapons.
+Increases total damage of an attack.

 #### Agility

-Dodge chance.
+Chance to dodge a monster's attack.

 #### Speed

-Attack speed.
+Increases rate of attack.

 #### Resilience

-Recovery time after being hit.
+Rate of recovery after being hit.

 #### Acumen

-Casting speed.
+Casting rate.

 #### Dexterity

-Critical chance.
+Chance of landing a critical hit.

 #### Perception

-Critical damage.
+Damage multiplier of a critical hit.

 #### Luck

-Chance for extra coins, scrap and aether.
+Increases the amount of loot dropped by monsters.